hms-dbmi/scw/scw2016/tutorials/alignment/alignment.md

     $ bsub -n 2 -Is -q interactive bash

 Do that and you're ready to roll.
-You should see that you are now connected to a node named by an instrument like `clarinet` or `bassoon`.
+You should see that you are now connected to a worker node named by an instrument like `clarinet` or `bassoon`.

 Notice that we used the `-n 2` option to allow two cores to be used for the analysis (in general you can set this to larger numbers if required, but we'll leave it at 2 for today so as to avoid overloading the system).